 Custom conflict resolution Select this option to use your own resolve_conflicts script.
-You can write the script in the Events tab after this wizard finishes.
+You can write the script in the Model mode Events tab after this wizard finishes.
 See Resolving conflicts with resolve_conflict scripts.

-You can view and modify these options, after the Create Synchronization Model Wizard finishes, in the Mappings tab.
+You can view and modify these options, after the Create Synchronization Wizard finishes, in the Model mode Mappings tab.
 See Modifying conflict detection and resolution.

 |Copyright © 2009, iAnywhere Solutions, Inc. - SQL Anywhere 11.0.1|